joeaudette/cloudscribe.Core.Data/README.md

 ## What About NoSql?

 I'm kind of interested in MongoDB myself, and plan to try implementing a set of cloudscribe Core data repositories using MongoDB.
 I'm not sure at the moment how soon I will get around to playing with MongoDB, but I stubbed out a project for it here and would welcome help if there are any MongoDB enthusiasts reading this.
 From my initial study, C# code for Mongo looks fairly similar to Entity Framework code, so it could be informed by that code.
 I copied the implementations from our current EF implementation and commented out the methods.
 So work could proceed by uncommenting methods one by one and replacing the EF code with MongoDB C# code.
-I would love to hear form anyone who is interested in helping with this.
+I would love to hear from anyone who is interested in helping with this.

 ## Help Wanted